danbev/learning-quantum-computing/README.md

 we will also have an extra z dimension and this becomes a sphere.
 If complex number were used then you would have to visualize a sphere.

+The CNOT gate is simliar to the NAND gate in classical computers which can be used to build all other gates.

 ### Physical single qubit gates (u1, u2, and u3)

 ```